endless-sky/endless-sky-wiki/CreatingNews.md

 # Portraits

+**Note:** Portraits have since been removed from use in the vanilla game, but the mechanic for portraits still exists to be used by plugins.
+The following were the guidelines that existed around portrait images.

 Portraits should be PNG images with the person's silhouette "cut out," designed to look good when displayed over a dark grey background.
 Source images should have enough resolution to look sharp at 480 x 480 pixels.
 For the sake of consistency:

 * Each person's face should be half the width of the image.
 (Or slightly less if they have a big hat or lots of hair.)